 end module dylan-gx;

-The modules created by the above module declarations would have access to
+The modules created by the above module declarations would have access to variables with the following names:

 graphics draw-line